pedro00dk/notes/dsa/README.md

-# Notes - Data Structures and Algorithms
+# Data Structures and Algorithms

 Collection of data structures and algorithms implemented in Python.